 The music was present I guess.
 Not much to write about here, I honestly don’t care because I hardly remember any of the OSTs ringing in my head.
 The only thing noticeable probably the jazzy opening but I don’t think it was that memorable in the long run.
 The voice acting was okay but nothing exceptional although it is quite understandable considering there were no many screams or some special cases where sound must be falsified.

 A final issue worth mentioning is the prologue.
 Though this is of course purely a matter of preference, for people who watched may aware that every episodes is started with the same prologue about the making of D-Agency and how they were chosen.
 For me it wasn’t really necessary, I mean do we need this for every 12 episodes ?
 It’s not like the prologue were that interesting either.

 All in All, the sudden shift to being episodic show was probably what shooting this show down because they had so little time to develop that many characters with this very formulaic plot."
 If anything out of curiosity people still want to watch this.
-I think watching it marathon from beginning to end would be a good way, because to be fair it’s quite heavy in dialogue albeit not too dense, so there are many details left when watching in weekly basis and that’s probably I just can’t get invented into the story.
-The only thing that makes it worthwhile is the setting but that alone never be good enough to safe the script from the sea of mediocrity.read more
+I think watching it marathon from beginning to end would be a good way, because to be fair it’s quite heavy in dialogue albeit not too dense, so there are many details left when watching in weekly basis and that’s probably Why I feel just can’t get invented into the story.
+The only thing that makes it worthnoted is the setting, but that alone surely Not good enough to safe the script from the mediocrity.

 I actually almost skipped this title for a few reasons.
 One it aired on Tuesday, a day where only two titles were airing, two I got it mixed up with another title airing this season with the word "joker" in it.
 Now when I first started Joker Game I honestly didn't expect much from it.
 It wasn't until later episodes that it really started to take off and I started to enjoy it immensely.'